 On Friday 7th October, US President Joe Biden signed an Executive Order relating to Enhancing When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of personal data.
 Organisations should ensure that data subjects' rights will be respected and that the data subject has access to redress if they don't, and that the GDPR principles will be adhered to whilst the personal data is in the... for United States Signals Intelligence Activities.
-The Executive Order directs the steps that the US will take to ensure that it implements its commitments under the upcoming EU-US Data Privacy Framework (EU-US DPF) is a set of principles and safeguards for transferring personal data from the EU to certified US organisations.
+The Executive Order directs the steps that the US will take to ensure that it implements its commitments under the upcoming EU-US The EU-US Data Privacy Framework (EU-US DPF) is a set of principles and safeguards for transferring personal data from the EU to certified US organisations.
 The programme took effect on 10 July 2023, replacing the invalidated Privacy Shield, and the EU Commission has since deemed transfers made from the EU to certified US organisations Adequate. .

 The Framework was first announced in March 2022 and, if successful, would mean that data can be transferred between the two locations without implementing any additional measures and safeguards.
 We have previously commented on the initial publication of the political agreement, here.

 In this blog, we look at what the new agreement aims to achieve, what are some of the issues, and whether we think a Schrems III challenge is on the horizon.

 This agreement is not the first attempt at simplifying EU-US Information which relates to an identified or identifiable natural person. transfers; in fact, it is the third.
 This begs the question, third time lucky?